-Following an update of the EU's Animal Health Law (Regulation (EU) 2016/429), which entered into force on April 21, 2021, the EU updated all required certificates for products of animal origin.
-Models for the new certificates for foods of animal origin were published by the EU and implemented by U.S. agencies.
+Following an update of the EU's Animal Health Law (Regulation (EU) 2016/429), which entered into force on April 21, 2021, the EU has revised all required certificates for products of animal origin.
+Models of the new certificates for food of animal origin were published by the EU and implemented by U.S. agencies.
 Several amendments to the new certificates were made since their first publication.
-They are available online in Commission Implementing Regulation (EU) 2020/2235 (consolidated version July 14, 2022).
-FAS cooperates closely with the regulatory agencies to ensure that their export libraries are up-to-date and that the applicable versions of the certificate are made available to exporters.
-The Implementing Regulation also defines the general requirements for certificates, including signatures, stamps, initials, page set-up, language, and other requirements.
-For more information see FAS GAIN Report - EU FAIRS Export Certificate Report Annual, published on November 13, 2023, by the USEU.
+They are available from Commission Implementing Regulation (EU) 2020/2235 (consolidated version July 29, 2024).
+FAS cooperates closely with the regulatory agencies to ensure that their export libraries are up-to-date and that the currently applicable certificate versions are made available to exporters.
+For more information see FAS GAIN Report - EU FAIRS Export Certificate Report Annual.